 The Shafarevich map $\sh_X$ should be considered as a non-abelian generalization of the Albanese map $a_X:X\to \Alb(X)$ that has the same property with respect to abelian unramified covers of $X$.
-In his popular article \cite{ShafNonabelian} published in Mathematical Intelligencer Shafarevich proposed that the major challenge of modern mathematics can be summed up as a ``non-abelianization of mathematics''.
-He acknowledges that the ``non-abelian mathematics of the future'' philosophy also inspired him when he was starting his work in mathematics.
+In his popular article in Mathematical Intelligencer in 2009 \cite{ShafNonabelian}, Shafarevich proposed that the deepest challenges of modern mathematics can be summed up as a ``non-abelianization of mathematics.
+He acknowledged that the ``non-abelian mathematics of the future'' philosophy also inspired him when he started his work in mathematics.

-The joint interest of Shafarevich in number theory and algebraic geometry is explained by the many close analogies between the two theories going back to Leopold Kronecker and David Hilbert.
-Shafarevich's talk at the ICM in Stockholm in 1962 is entirely devoted to the connections between the two fields.
+The combined interest of Shafarevich in number theory and algebraic geometry is explained by many close analogies between the two theories that go back to Leopold Kronecker and David Hilbert.
+Shafarevich's talk at the International Congress of Mathematicians in Stockholm in 1962 is entirely devoted to the connections between the two fields.
 In particular, he stated two very influential conjectures in his talk.
 The analog of the Hermite conjecture about the finiteness of the number of finite extensions of an algebraic number field with the fixed discriminant becomes his conjecture about the finiteness of the set of algebraic curves of fixed genus $g > 0$ over a number field $k$ with fixed discriminant and an analog of Minkowski's theorem that there are no unramified extensions of $\mathbb{Q}$ that now states that there are no smooth families of curves of positive genus over $\textrm{Spec}(\mathbb{Z})$.
-The attempts to prove the first conjecture played a crucial role in Falting's proof of the Mordell Conjecture.
+The attempts to prove the firt conjecture played a crucial role in Falting's proof of the Mordell Conjecture.

-The beginning of the nineteen sixties was the time when many algebraic geometers of the present and earlier generations had to re-educate themselves in learning the new language of algebraic geometry developed in the fundamental work of Alexander Grothendieck.
-Shafarevich insisted on the importance of this new development in algebraic geometry.
-His lectures on the $\zeta$-functions at MGU in 1969 and Bombay Lectures on minimal models of two-dimensional schemes \cite{ShafBombay} together with Manin's lectures at MGU on affine schemes and Mumford's Lectures of curves on algebraic surfaces \cite{Mumford} became instrumental tools for Russian algebraic geometers for accomplishing this goal.
+The beginning of the sixties was a time when many algebraic geometers of the present and earlier generations had to reeducate themselves in learning the new language of algebraic geometry was developed by the fundamental work of Alexander Grothendieck.
+Bombay Lectures of Shafarevich on minimal models of two-dimensional schemes over a discrete valuation ring \cite{ShafBombay}, together with Mumford's Lectures on curves on algebraic surfaces \cite{Mumford} were instrumental tools for accomplishing this goal.